-Petra Kvitova has surgery for knife-attack injuries
+Petra Kvitova unable to play tennis for at least six months

 Story highlights

+- Petra Kvitova unable to play tennis for at least six months

+- Too early to predict when former world No.2 will return to competitive action

-- Suffered left hand injury during robbery
+- Kvitova suffered left hand injuries during robbery

-The 26-year-old was already set to miss January's Hopman Cup because of a stress fracture in her foot.

-Being a left-handed player, it is as yet unclear how the injury and subsequent surgery could impact her game or rehabilitation period beyond the time she will wear the protective cast.
+(CNN)Petra Kvitova will be unable to play tennis for at least six months after undergoing surgery on "severe" hand injuries sustained in a knife attack, the player's PR manager has told CNN.

+But it is still too early to assess when she will be ready for a competitive return.

+"Surgeon Radek Kebrle said that the operation on Petra's left hand went very well, with no complications," Spellman continued.
+"Petra will be on bed rest for 14 days, she will begin slow rehabilitation at around (six to eight) weeks post operation.

+"If that rehabilitation process goes well, Petra should be able to grip a racket for the first time (but not play tennis) at three months."

-Speaking Tuesday, however, Kvitova revealed she was lucky to have survived the incident, let alone be considering when she will play next.
+Speaking Tuesday, Kvitova revealed she was lucky to have survived the incident, let alone be considering when she will play next.

 "I am shaken, but fortunate to be alive," she said via a post on her Facebook page.
 "The injury is severe and I will need to see specialists, but if you know anything about me I am strong and I will fight this."